 The FAO recognizes 11 primary pulse categories.
 They include Dry Beans (which is comprised of a large range of familiar products such as pinto, kidney and navy beans) to small categories such as Lablab purpureus.
 Some categories such as Vetches and Lupins are used primarily for animal feed.

-According to an up-coming report by BEST VANTAGE Inc. , seven categories account for 98% of the world’s production of pulses as tracked by the FAO in 2010.
+According to an up-coming report by BEST VANTAGE Inc. , created by Dan Best, MSc, MBA, President, seven categories account for 98% of the world’s production of pulses as tracked by the FAO in 2010.
 Ranked by production volume, the seven categories are: Dry Beans; Chick Peas; Dry Peas; Cow Peas; Lentils; Broad or Fava Beans; and Pigeon Peas.
 All but two (Cow Peas and Pidgeon Peas) are important trade commodities.

 As food staples, pulses are ingrained in a country’s agricultural system and cuisines.
 While some statistics are predictable, there also have been rapid and unexpected changes.
 For example, India is the world’s largest producer of pulses with some 25% grown on Indian soil.
 However, with a large vegetarian population, India also consumes some 30% of the world’s global production.(1) In contrast, Canada has rapidly ascended to one of the world’s top producers and exporters of pulses and now accounts for approximately 35% of global pulse trade each year.
 In 2011, Canada exported a record 4.7MT of pulses worth nearly $2.7 billion.(2) Africa’s Ethiopia is also one of the world’s larger producers and exporters of pulses.
 It ranked fourth in global exports of Broad/Fava beans in 2009 (even exporting a small amount to Canada in 2010!